 I am forever grateful for Faststaff Travel Nursing Co!
 I know exactly what I signed up to do in life and my goal is to help people survive in this world so, If I have to battle on the field I'm proud to say I have a company that will give me the support I need to make it through this war!

 #coronavirus #healthcare #Nursingstaff #Live #Love #Evolve

-Travel nurse Michelle in PPE gear while working with COVID-19 patients.
+Travel nurse Michelle H. in PPE gear while working with COVID-19 patients.